jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

 ![Configuring the Move Replaced action in Share](./images/move-replaced-config-share.png)

-In older versions of the SDK, I had trouble getting the Alfresco Maven SDK to package the components directory into the AMP.
-I addressed this by creating a file called "file-mapping.properties" in:

-    $TUTORIAL_HOME/actions-tutorial-share/src/main/amp

-With the following content:

-    /web/components=/components

-This just tells the MMT (Module Management Tool) to put the files and folders it finds in the AMP under "/web/components" in a directory called "/components" relative to the Share web app root.

-This should not be needed in more recent versions of the SDK.

 ### Testing Your Share Configuration

-You can use the Alfresco Maven SDK to run Alfresco Share on an embedded Tomcat server.
-It will need a running Alfresco repository to function, and that Alfresco repository needs to be running the repo tier AMP you created in Part 1.
+You can use the Alfresco Maven SDK to run the actions-tutorial project on an embedded Tomcat server.
+Doing so will start up Tomcat with both the Alfresco WAR and the Share WAR.
+The WARs will have the content-tutorial AMPs installed because we added them to the pom.xml and, of course, will also have the actions-tutorial AMPs installed.

-The Set Web Flag action you created in Part 1 depends on the SomeCo Content Model created in a previous tutorial.
-So your Alfresco repository will need that AMP as well.

-The way I handled this was as follows:

-1. Check out the source code for the content-tutorial-repo and content-tutorial-share projects.
-2. Switch to the content-tutorial-repo project directory and run `mvn install` to create the AMP.
-3. I run Alfresco manually installed as an exploded WAR.
-I want to install my content-tutorial-repo AMP in that exploded WAR.
-I can do that easily using Maven by running:

-    ```
-    mvn alfresco:install -Dmaven.alfresco.warLocation=$TOMCAT_HOME/webapps/alfresco
-    ```

-4. Now repeat steps 2 and 3 for the content-tutorial-share project, but this time, use $TOMCAT_HOME/webapps/share as the WAR location.
-5. The Alfresco installation now has the content tutorial repo and Share AMPs deployed to it.
-Now steps 2 and 3 can be repeated for the actions-tutorial-repo project, deploying that AMP to $TOMCAT_HOME/webapps/alfresco.

-At this point you have an Alfresco installation with everything your Share project expects.
-To test your Share customizations so far you have two options:

-* Deploy the actions-tutorial-share AMP to the Alfresco repository using steps 2 and 3 above.
-* Run your actions-tutorial-share project using the embedded Tomcat server, and let it point to the standalone Tomcat server you deployed the other AMPs to.

-I am going to go with the second one because it allows me to quickly iterate on my Share project and test changes without having to restart the entire Alfresco stack.

-So, to do that, I'm going start up my standalone Tomcat server that I just deployed my repo tier AMPs to.
-Then, I'm going to switch to my actions-tutorial-share project directory and run `run.sh` (if you are on Windows, use `run.bat` instead).
+To start it up, open a terminal window, switch to the actions-tutorial project root directory, and run `run.sh` (if you are on Windows, use `run.bat` instead).

-That starts Alfresco Share on my embedded Tomcat server on port 8081 running the customizations in actions-tutorial-share.
-It will automatically find the Alfresco repository running on a standalone Tomcat at port 8080.
+That starts Alfresco Share on an embedded Tomcat server on port 8080.

 Configuring the Set Web Flag UI Action in Share
 -----------------------------------------------